devbridge/Styleguide/README.md

     //-- typo:end --//
     ```

-* Declare scss file path references in styleguide config file:
+* Next, declare scss file path references in styleguide config file:

     `"sassVariables": ['/path/to/your/project/scss/file.scss']`

-* Open styleguide web page and select from the menu 'Scrape Variables'.
+* Lastly, open styleguide web page and select from the menu 'Scrape Variables'.
 Note, make sure you have styleguide server running.

+##### - To add CSS resources of the project to the styleguide: #####
+Styleguide snippets are loaded through iframe using `template.html` file.
+All css references should be defined there.

-##### To modify styleguide settings: #####
+##### - To modify styleguide settings: #####
 You can add project name, project logo or change settings modifying `config.txt` file, located in your styleguide directory:
 ```
 {